 - Vocational scholarships: There are HVAC-specific scholarships available to you from companies like Home Depot and organizations like the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).

 - Merit scholarships: Merit scholarships are awarded based on certain criteria a student has.
 Students are responsible for applying for these.

-Study help: Practice Tests (HVAC, electrician, welding, mechanic, and more)
+For fun: Trade School Practice Tests (HVAC, electrician, welding, mechanic, and more)